What is Township in Real Estate: Definition & Benefits

 Frequently asked questions

-What is the meaning of township in real estate?
+Which is the best township in India?

 What is an example of a township?